Wednesday, July 31, 2024

 Pick a site you're comfortable with and do just that for a few weeks or so.
 If you like photos, Instagram may be your thing.
 If you want to use short videos, that's TikTok.

-I suggest you use Twitter a lot.
-It's easy and quick.
-Don't pay attention to all the negative political posts or character assassinations.
+I suggest you use BlueSky a lot.
+It's easy and quick and there is fewer negative comments than on Twitter.
 There's a tab called profile, and when you click that you see only your posts.

 Final Thoughts